chankeypathak/anglerfish/README.md

 `anglerfish.make_notification(title: str, message: str="", name: str="", icon: str="", timeout: int=3000))`

-**Description:** Makes a Passive Notification Bubble (Passive Popup), it works cross-desktop, using one of DBus, PyNotify, notify-send, kdialog, zenity or xmessage.
+**Description:** Makes a Passive Notification Bubble (Passive Popup), it works cross-desktop, using one of DBus, PyNotify, notify-send, kdialog, or zenity.
 Should degrade nicely on operating systems that dont have any of those.
 Best results are with D-Bus.